salmanismustafa/Email_to_Markdown/readme.md

-This `README.md` file provides an overview of the application, installation instructions, usage guidelines, and script details.
-You can add more sections or modify existing ones based on your requirements

 # Email to Markdown Converter

 This application fetches emails from a specified sender, converts them to Markdown format, and publishes them on your personal website via Git.